cbrnr/python-intro-short/04-Functions/04-Functions.md

 A function definition starts with a function header introduced with the keyword `def`.
 We then specify the function name (keeping in mind the naming rules we've already discussed) followed by a pair of parenthesis.
 If our function requires additional information to do its job, we specify its parameters inside the parentheses (separated by commas).
 Each parameter gets its own name, and the function can use specific values of these parameters (called arguments) when it is called.
 Finally, the function header needs to be concluded with a `:`.

 Next, we indent all lines that belong to the function body.
 That way, Python knows which lines to execute when we call the function.
 A function body can consist of one or several lines of code.
-Optionally, a function can return a value, for example the result of a computation.
+If the function has parameters, their specific values are available within the function body (that is, the parameter names are associated with the specific argument values).
+Optionally, a function can return a value (for example the result of a computation).
 This return value can be evaluated and used by Python just like any expression.

 ### Example 1
-Let's review some examples for simple functions.
+Let's review some examples of simple functions.
 The following function is named `test1`, takes no arguments, and consists of two lines of code.
 When called, the function internally assigns the name `s` to the string `"Hello World!"`, which it then prints to the screen.
 This function does not return a value.

 ```python
 >>> def test1():